MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

-# Supabase & Bot Setup Guide (V9 - Robust Proxy Architecture)
+# Supabase & Bot Setup Guide (V10 - Pure Bot Architecture)

 This guide provides the complete, simplified instructions for deploying and configuring the backend for your website.
 This architecture uses a **Supabase Database Function** to call a secure **Supabase Edge Function (`discord-proxy`)**, which then reliably communicates with your **self-hosted Discord bot**.
+All notifications, including logs and DMs, are sent through the bot.

 This is the most robust and easy-to-debug setup. **Please follow these steps exactly.**